Exporting and importing agents

 What happens to data sources?

-- Same environment: If the original data source exists and you have permission to access it, the imported agent links directly to it — no duplication.
+- Same environment: If the original data source still exists and you can access it, the imported agent links to it directly.
+Data sources are not duplicated.

-- Different environment: If the data source doesn't exist or belongs to a different organization, the platform creates a new data source from the available content.
+- Different environment: If the data source does not exist or belongs to another organization, the platform creates a new data source from the content included in the bundle.

-What happens if the AI model isn't available?
+What happens if the language model is not available?

-If the model used by the original agent isn't available in your environment, the platform automatically substitutes an available model and shows a warning.
-You should verify the substituted model meets your needs.
+If the model used by the original agent is not available in your environment, the platform substitutes an available model and shows a warning.
+You must confirm that the substituted model meets your needs.

-When an exported bundle contained tools with API keys or other secrets, the import modal shows fields for each one.
+When an exported bundle includes tools that used API keys or other secrets, the import modal shows a field for each one.
 For example:

 - API key for "Weather" tool